JonathanMoreno14/Android-Course-Materials/Android-Programming-Level1/Intro-to-Git/github_intro.md

 From there you can then add the internal repository from your desktop to the remote repository that you just created **Index-File**

+Within your repository you will click on **Upload files**

 ![githubintro3](https://cloud.githubusercontent.com/assets/11635523/15311394/f8917a56-1bbf-11e6-8644-e05edc6dea58.PNG)

+From there you can choose to select the files or drag the files into your repository

 ![githubintro4](https://cloud.githubusercontent.com/assets/11635523/15311396/fc1530f0-1bbf-11e6-8c4e-c56241d704e2.PNG)

+Another alternatvie way is by adding the files to the terminal using this git command

 ```
 git remote add origin https://github.com/username/myproject.git